paulocts/themosia2026-cg-interfaces/hands_on/01_build_slabs/README.md

 Bead spacing controls the **effective surface density and roughness** experienced by the liquid at the interface.

-By default, the bead spacing used in the silica slab builder corresponds to the values employed by Cambiaso et al. (2025), which were shown to reproduce macroscopic interfacial properties such as wetting behavior.
+By default, the bead spacing used in the silica slab builder corresponds to the values employed by Cambiaso et al. Surf.
+Interfaces.
+(2025), which were shown to reproduce macroscopic interfacial properties such as wetting behavior.

 An alternative modeling choice is to construct a surface whose bead spacing reflects typical **Si–Si distances** in crystalline silica.
 This can be compared directly with the crystal structures used in the atomistic MD hands-on from the previous day.
 A representative estimate for this spacing is approximately **0.292 nm**.